Back to the home page

 Speed up your wireless internet by disabling the WiFi power management

 2. For some wireless chipsets, a simple tweak is sufficient for noticeably increasing the connection quality of your wireless internet, thus speeding up your internet usage.
-Namely disabling the power management for the wireless chipset (and for that chipset alone; don't worry!).This WiFi power management can cause frequently recurring disconnects, so you're better off without it.
+Namely disabling the power management for the wireless chipset (don't worry: you'll disable it for that chipset alone, not systemwide!).This WiFi power management can cause frequently recurring disconnects, so you're better off without it.
 The price you pay is obviously an increase in power consumption, although this increase isn't big.

 a.
-First you need to find out whether Ubuntu applies power management to your WiFi chipset.
-For this, launch a terminal window.
+First you need to find out whether Ubuntu applies power management to your WiFi chipset at all.
+Proceed like this:

 (You can launch a terminal window like this: *Click*)